ibm-cloud-docs/devsecops/devsecops-configuring-sysdig-scan.md

 - `name`: A fully qualified name for the container image.
 For example, names used for pulling the docker.
 - `digest`: The sha256 digest for the container image

 The Sysdig script runs the Sysdig cli scanner in your DevSecOps pipeline and collects evidence that is based on the scan results.
+The Sysdig CLI scanner uses the output schema `v1` and then applies the default policies enabled in the workload protection instance.
+It also considers the `Accepted Risk` vulnerabilities within the workload protection instance.
 {: shortdesc}

 The Sysdig cli scanner scan runs for each image in the saved artifacts `list_artifacts` method.
 For more information, see [list_artifacts](/docs/devsecops?topic=devsecops-devsecops-pipelinectl#list_artifacts).